mco-gh/pylearn/content/en/lessons/5 Loops/_index.md

 <h4 id="Trusting-User-Input">Trusting User Input<a class="anchor-link" href="#Trusting-User-Input">¶</a></h4><ul>
 <li>Getting input from external sources adds flexibility because program behavior can be changed at runtime (without requiring you to change your code).</li>
 <li>The price of that flexibility is that you have to worry about the consequences of receiving bad input.</li>
-<li>Postel's Law: “Be liberal in what you accept, and conservative in what you send”.</li>
 </ul>
 </div>
 </div>